 Applicants should include a Resume or Curriculum Vita listing their educational experiences, any scholarly activity, and field-relevant work experience.

 Applicants must have a bachelor’s degree from a regionally accredited college or university in mathematics or a closely related field.
 The department does not have a minimum GPA requirement.
-However, the Graduate College does place certain parameters on acceptable GPAs, discussed here.
+However, the Graduate College does place certain parameters on acceptable GPAs, discussed in the UA Catalog.

 Applicants must upload unofficial transcripts from each college or university they have attended and at which they have earned over 15 credits.
 Each transcript must include all courses completed together with grades.
 Applicants who attended UA do not need to provide a UA transcript.
 If an applicant is admitted and enrolls, official transcripts will be required during their first semester.

 Applicants should provide a written statement describing their academic and career goals, as well as their particular interests in an area of mathematics.
 The statement should not be more than two pages.

 Three letters of recommendation are required.
 These should be written by people who know the applicant’s academic record and potential for graduate study.
 The most significant ones will be from professors in mathematics or a closely related field who have taught the applicant or supervised in research.
 The applicant provides email addresses for letter writers to the online application system.
 These letters need to be submitted online by the letter writers.

 The Graduate College requires that all applicants submit GRE scores from the general test.
 Please view the UA Catalog for information on acceptable scores.
 GRE scores may be waived for applicants with Master’s degrees.
 Scores must be sent electronically by ETS.